Crunchy Roast New Potatoes With Black Beans

 - Pre-heat your oven to 200˚c.

-- Place the new potatoes in a saucepan and cover with water, salt heavily, then cook the potatoes for 15 – 20 minutes or until they are just beginning to soften.
-You don’t want the new potatoes to cook all the way, but they should be fork tender and squash-able.
+- Place the new 2kg of new potatoes in a saucepan and cover with heavily salted water.
+Simmer the potatoes for 20 minutes until they are fork soft.

-- Drain the potatoes and lay them on a baking tray.
-Taking a heavy pan or potato masher lightly squash the potatoes.
-Don’t over squash, you want to flatten to about half their original size but still retain some of their original shape.
-(You can also use a potato masher to squash individual potatoes, however I find that this method causes a few potatoes to go flying over the kitchen counter.
-Using the bottom of heavy pan is the best method I’ve discovered so far.)
+- Drain the potatoes and lay them on a large baking tray.
+Use a large spatula or potato masher to lightly squash the potatoes.
+You want to flatten to about half their original size but still retain some of their original shape.

-- Once the potatoes are nice and squashed, cover them with 2 tablespoons of sunflower oil and season heavily with good quality salt.
-Place in your pre-heated oven and roast for 20 – 25 minutes, until the potatoes are nice and crisp.
+- Once the potatoes are nice and squashed, cover them with 4 tablespoons of vegetable oil.
+Gently toss the potatoes in the oil so they are evenly coated.
+Place the potatoes in the oven and roast for 30- 35 minutes until the potatoes are crisp and golden brown.

-- Serve your potatoes on top of a bed of tomatoey black beans.
-Garnish with fine slices of the red chilli and a good helping of chopped parsley.
+- Spread the tomatoey black beans over the base of a large serving platter.
+Layer the crispy smashed new potatoes over the top.
+Garnish the potatoes with the fine slices of red chilli and a good helping of chopped parsley.